 - Peter Basch, MD, FACP, ambulatory EHR and health IT policy, MedStar Health

 - Ted Eytan, MD, MPH, director, The Permanente Federation, Kaiser Permanente

 - Peter L. Levin, PhD, chief technology officer, US Department of Veterans Affairs

-- L. Gordon Moore, MD, director of clinical transformation for Treo Solutions and president of Ideal Medical Practices
+- L. Gordon Moore, MD, director of clinical transformation, Treo Solutions and president, Ideal Medical Practices